getty-zig/getty.so/docs/user-guide/tutorial/deserializers.md

 1. A [`getty.Deserializer`](https://docs.getty.so/#root;Deserializer) deserializes
     values from a __data format__ into Getty's __data model__.

-2.  `Context` is the namespace that owns the method implementations passed to the `methods` parameter.
+2.  `Context` is a namespace that owns the method implementations passed to the `methods` parameter.

     Usually, this is the type implementing
     [`getty.Deserializer`](https://docs.getty.so/#root;Deserializer) or a